 I have to say that this Cioppino (Fisherman’s Stew) is the best soup/stew I’ve ever had.

 It has many of the usual suspects found in a Cioppino: onions, shallots, fennel, fennel seeds, garlic, red pepper flakes, salt and pepper, tomato paste, white wine, diced tomatoes, bay leaf, wild shrimp, clams, squid… but what took this over the top (for my humble taste buds) was the homemade lobster stock I pulled from the freezer!

-The last time I boiled lobster, I added the shells back to the pot with corn cobs, veggies and herbs and made a big pot of intensely flavourful stock.
-I wasn’t sure how I’d use it, but now I think the other portion still frozen, is destined to end up in another pot of Cioppino!
+The last time I boiled lobster, I added the shells back to the pot with corn cobs, veggies and herbs and made a big pot of intensely flavourful stock and froze it.
+I was not sure how I’d use it, but now I think the other portion still frozen, is destined to end up in another pot of Cioppino!

 I also added fresh corn kernels and finished the soup with tarragon from our garden.